-Alternatively, consider CollegeVine’s Mentor Program, which uses optimal pairing to make sure you are matched with the perfect consultant, a current college student whose interests and strengths are similar to yours.
-Our mentors work with you to discover your interests, develop your self-motivation, and become a high performing individual.
+Alternatively, consider CollegeVine’s Mentor Program, which uses optimal pairing to make sure you are matched with the perfect consultant, a current college student whose interests and strengths are similar to your own.
+Our mentors work with you to discover your interests, develop your self-motivation, and become a high-performing individual.
 They also lend invaluable insight and advice to the college application process.

 There is no simple path to a college education, and there’s no single way to get there.
 If you’re interested in pursuing higher education, whether you’re about to start high school or you’re already nearing the end of senior year with no idea what’s next, there’s help out there.